python/typeshed/CONTRIBUTING.md

 ## Preparing Changes

+### Before you begin

-Before you begin: if your change will be a significant amount of work to write, we highly recommend starting by opening an issue laying out what you want to do.
+If your change will be a significant amount of work to write, we highly recommend starting by opening an issue laying out what you want to do.
 That lets a conversation happen early in case other contributors disagree with what you'd like to do or have ideas that will help you do it.

+### Adding a new library

 If you want to submit type stubs for a new library, you need to **contact the maintainers of the original library** first to let them